-On behalf of Hastings Law Firm P.C. posted in Doctor Errors on Tuesday, November 10, 2015.
+On behalf of Hastings Law Firm posted in Houston Law Firm for Hospital Nursing Malpractice on Tuesday, November 10, 2015.

 It is not uncommon for Texas residents with health problems to have many unanswered questions, even after consulting with a physician.
 Communication errors have been cited as the reason for a large number of medical errors, often with devastating consequences.
 Misdiagnosis is said to cause as many as 160,000 cases of preventable deaths or personal injuries every year.

 Medical errors can cause patients to receive unnecessary medical treatments, or it can lead to missed or delayed treatment opportunities.
 Because the process of diagnosis typically involves more than just the physician, communication between the various healthcare professionals involved in the diagnostic process is vital.
 When it comes to hospital care, miscommunication between primary caregivers and hospital clinicians will affect the standard of care received by the patient.